 - home full-time: £4,500

 - overseas part-time: £8,800

 Funding SourcesSome of our PhD students have self-funded; some have studied part-time and worked part-time in the audio industry; some have arranged sponsorship from a current or previous employer; some paid their own living costs but had their tuition fees covered by a partial studentship from the IoSR, the Faculty, the University or an external funding body (e.g. for overseas students, a grant from a national educational body in their home country); some have won a full studentship from one of these sources covering their tuition fees and providing a quarterly stipend.
 When full or partial scholarships are available from the IoSR they are advertised on this website.
 This normally happens in March, for PhDs starting the following October, but funded projects may also start in January, April or July and scholarships for these will advertised between 3 and 9 months prior to the start date.
 We occasionally offer paid teaching work to postgraduate students, depending on their skills, knowledge and experience.
 This can involve supervision of practical sessions, tutorial support, marking or delivery of programme content.
-The pay is around £12 p/h and the maximum teaching load a research student may take on is normally 180 hours pa.
+The pay is around £12/h and the maximum teaching load a research student may take on is normally 180 hours pa.
 Unfortunately it is difficult to predict what teaching will be available very far in advance.
-Further information about fees, funding, studentships and loans is available from the University's Doctoral College.
-The following links to potential sources of, and information about, external funding may also be useful.
+The following links point to information about studentships offered by the Faculty and the University which are open to IoSR PhD applicants:

 - The British Council

 - Chevening Scholars

 - Commonwealth Scholarship and Fellowship Plan (CSFP)

 - Prospects (UK graduate careers website with information about many sources of funding)